shundhammer/qdirstat/README.md

   investigate further if you can safely delete a file.
 You can create your own cleanup actions (as many as you like), and there are some predefined ones:

-  - Open in file manager.
-If the selected item is a directory, this will typically be opened in the file manager of your desktop.
-If it is a known MIME type (text document, spreadsheet, video, image), typically the application associated with that MIME type will open (the text processor, the spreadsheet application, the video player, the image viewer).
+  - Open file manager here.
+This will start a file manager in the directory of the current item.
+QDirStat tries its best to guess the name of the relevant file manager application for the current desktop, based on the
+    $XDG_CURRENT_DESKTOP environment variable.
+You can override this with the
+    $QDIRSTAT_DESKTOP environment variable.

-  - Open a terminal window there.
+  - Open terminal window here.
 In most cases, this is much easier than to navigate to that directory with 'cd' in an already open terminal window and using tab-completion numerous times.
+As with the file manager application, QDirStat tries its best to guess the name of the relevant terminal window application for the current desktop.

   - Move to trash bin.
+QDirStat has its own implementation of the XDG trash specification.

   - Delete immediately.